-- i. non-habitable accessory buildings less than 10 m2 (108 ft2) associated with existing residential uses; - ii. maintenance and upkeep of buildings and structures that do not change the existing footprint (e.g., replacement of windows, siding, roofs, stairs, etc.); - iii. unenclosed structures associated with an existing use including, but not limited to, decks, gazebos, and patios; - iv. non-structural agricultural uses such as cropping and pasturing outside the boundaries of regulated wetlands; - v. on-going maintenance to stormwater management facilities that do not affect the control of flooding, erosion, pollution, or the conservation of land; - vi. municipal water monitoring wells that would not affect the control of flooding, erosion, pollution, or the conservation of land; or - vii. other non-structural uses such as gardens, nurseries, open arboretums, and forestry/wildlife management.
+- i. non-habitable accessory buildings less than 10 m2 (108 ft2) associated with existing residential uses; - maintenance and upkeep of buildings and structures that do not change the existing footprint (e.g., replacement of windows, siding, roofs, stairs, etc.); - iii. selective tree harvesting for private use and the removal of hazardous trees within the boundaries of provincially significant wetlands and locally significant wetlands; - unenclosed structures associated with an existing use including, but not limited to, decks, gazebos, and patios; - iv-v. non-structural agricultural uses such as cropping and pasturing outside the boundaries of regulated wetlands; - v.vi. on-going maintenance to stormwater management facilities that do not affect the control of flooding, erosion, pollution, or the conservation of land; - wi.vii. municipal water monitoring wells that would not affect the control of flooding, erosion, pollution, or the conservation of land; or - vii.viii. other non-structural uses such as gardens, nurseries, open arboretums, and forestry/wildlife management.